kkirss/vcb-riscv/CPU-V0_1.md

 2. 1 tick for ALU input multiplexers
 3. 3 ticks for comparator
 4. 1 tick for comparison multiplexer
-    * Concurrently up to here, 6 ticks for hazard controller EX-STALL signal
+    * 4 ticks concurrently for EX-STALL signal
 5. 2 ticks for pipeline buffer clock control logic
     * 2 tick concurrently for PC-SRC multiplexer
 6. 1 tick for pipeline stage store